-How to dress for a Geman CV photo?
+How to dress for your application photo?

 As a rule of thumb, you can say that your clothing should look professional, serious, and well-groomed.
 A relatively conservative outfit in muted colors is preferable.
 Flashy neon colors and large patterns are just as unsuitable as a neckline that is too low or an unbuttoned shirt too far – this obviously looks cheap.

-How men should dress for a German CV photo
+How men should dress

 - Men should consider wearing a shirt with a jacket